Easter games for kids – a hunt for knowledge and fun

 Bunny dance

-Play music and dance, but when the music stops, freeze in a bunny pose.
-Trains self-control and movement precision.
+Turn on the music and dance, but as soon as the music stops, you must freeze in a bunny pose.
+This game trains the inhibition of the nervous system and precision of movement.

 Follow the tracks

-Draw bunny footprints with chalk or on paper.
-The child follows them, maintaining jumping distance.
+Draw bunny tracks with chalk on the pavement or paper.
+The child must walk along them, maintaining the jumping distance.

 fun easter games.webp